Jim Mills (rugby): Background

 Jim Mills was born in Aberdare on 29 September 1944.
 He originally played rugby union in Wales with Cardiff before turning professional.

 Professional playing career

 Mills started playing rugby league in 1965 for English club Halifax.
+He withdrew from the 1970 Great Britain Lions tour to instead move to Australia to play for Notyh Sydney.
 In 1972 he started playing for Widnes.
-Mills played left-, i.e. number 8, in Widnes' 0-5 defeat by Leigh in the 1972 BBC2 Floodlit Trophy Final during the 1972–73 season at Central Park, Wigan on Tuesday 19 December 1972.
+Mills played left- in Widnes' 0–5 defeat by Leigh in the 1972 BBC2 Floodlit Trophy Final during the 1972–73 season at Central Park, Wigan on Tuesday 19 December 1972.